CBOFT-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

-On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, the station's digital signal relocated from UHF channel 22 to VHF channel 9.
+On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts, the station's digital signal relocated from UHF channel 22 to VHF channel 9.
 Due to reception issues on channel 9, the station was granted permission to move to UHF channel 33.

-Transmitters
+Transmitters/Former rebroadcasters of CBOFT

-CBOFT operated three analog television rebroadcasters all located in Quebec in the communities of:
+CBOFT operated three analog television rebroadcasters all located in Quebec in the following communities: